godotengine/godot-docs/classes/class_light.rst

 | *Getter* | get_param()      |
 +----------+------------------+

 Used to adjust shadow appearance.
-Too small a value results in self shadowing, while too large a value causes shadows to separate from casters.
+Too small a value results in self-shadowing, while too large a value causes shadows to separate from casters.
 Adjust as needed.

 .. _class_Light_property_shadow_color: